Creating an Account

 A: School mental health teams must register under a school or district.
 However, all the team assessments on SHAPE (School Mental Health Profile, Quality Assessment, and Sustainability Assessment) should be informed by entire school mental health teams including school- and community-employed professionals who work at the school or district.
 Names and roles of all professionals who participated in the assessment are reflected on the reports to ensure the school and district can document and track which assessments were conducted with community partners and other stakeholders as part of the process.

 Q: Can districts automatically view their schools' data in SHAPE?

-A: No. Districts have a "My Schools" tab that lists every school registered on SHAPE in their district.
-Schools must enable data sharing with their district.
-By default, data sharing is disabled.
+A: Districts have a "My Schools" tab that lists every school registered on SHAPE in their district.
+Schools must disable data sharing with their district.
+By default, data sharing is enabled.
 Schools can change this at any time.
 Schools can also select "Show My District Team" to view district team member names at the district can view their SHAPE data if they enable data sharing.

 Q: How can schools enable data sharing with their district?

 A: A school team member should select the "Team Members" tab when logged on to their school account.
 There is a section called "District Access."
 Make sure the check box is selected for "Allow your district to review your School Mental Health Profile and Quality and Sustainability Assessments."
-This is recommended, but by default it is not selected.
+This is recommended.
 You can change this at any time.